-- Spending the time to find, contact, meet and vet numerous contractors to get the best quality and price.
+Spending the time to find, contact, meet and vet numerous contractors to get the best quality and price.

-- Issues with scheduling; having to wait to get started if the contractor is booked up for a period of time.
+Issues with scheduling; having to wait to get started if the contractor is booked up for a period of time.

-- Having to pay for the installation as well as the add on’s, like removal and disposal.
+Having to pay for the installation as well as the add on’s, like removal and disposal.

 Not being happy with the finished product and having them have to return to fix their mistakes.

+Some things to look for in a poorly done installation include the following: frayed edges where the carpet meets the wall, seams that don’t match or are aligned improperly, or bumps and ridges in the carpet.
 Hopefully this article has been helpful in your decision to do a DIY carpet installation or to hire a professional.
 At Builders Surplus, you can guarantee that your carpet installation will be affordable, professional, and will come with a warranty.
 We eliminate the additional costs and include installation in the price of carpet!
 If you have ANY questions about carpet or carpet installation, please reach out to us or comment below!

 Builders Surplus is a full service renovation company with locations in Louisville, Kentucky, and Newport, Kentucky, which also serves Cincinnati, Ohio.
 We are the leading provider of Ledge Stone, wall tile and backsplash tile in Louisville, Newport, and Cincinnati.
 We specialize in interior design, kitchen design, bathroom remodel, building materials, and home improvement.
 Interior Design and measurements come as a free service to our clients.
 We sell building materials ranging in every price point, from unfinished kitchen cabinets to top of the line Wellborn cabinets.
 In addition to interior design, we also offer installation services.
 If you have any questions or would like to set up a free design consultation with one of our interior designers, we would encourage you to do so.
 We love sharing our knowledge with clients & potential home renovators.
 We write about interior design, home decor, decorating ideas, and home improvement.
 We hope you’ll check back in for our next article!
 Happy Renovation!